Amish Paste Tomato - Versatile Wonder

-Great sauce tomato, sweet and heavy yielding.
 Plants are laden with whopping clusters of deep red, one pound, acorn or heart shaped fruits that have thick, sweet flesh with few seeds.
 Grows tall, needs staking or good support.

-The ultimate sauce type yet also good for slicing and drying.
+Great sauce tomato, sweet and heavy yielding.
+Also good for slicing and drying.
 Exceptional for salsas.

 This unique variety is on Slow Food USA Ark of Taste.
 The Ark is an international catalog of foods that are threatened by industrial standardization, the regulations of large-scale distribution and environmental damage.
 In an effort to cultivate consumer demand—key to agricultural conservation—only the best tasting endangered foods make it onto the Ark.

 This tomato has the sweetest, most luscious flavor of any paste tomato I have ever grown.
 They made the best tasting sauce of any tomatoes I have tried and cooked down to sauce fairly quickly.
 Also makes a delightfully fresh, sliced tomato.
 This is the first time I have planted Amish Paste, and they are my preferred paste tomato now.
 Also, blight is very bad in my area and particularly this summer.
 These tomatoes were not immune, but they held up against blight longer than my other tomatoes.
 I will plant them again next year.

 This tomato was our best performer in 2013!
 Amazing production, great flavor, and it was our last producing tomato that hung in there even after our temps in an unheated hoophouse turned very cold.
 It seems to produce better if you don't prune it, I pruned it the year before and didn't get near the production out of it.